jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The coronavirus is only exposing problems we've ignored for far too long.

 Happily, there is no reason to despair.
 Internet Age technology is truly wondrous.
 There is a golden meadow waiting for us once we decide to upgrade our culture.
-The middle-class could easily make a long-list of our problems, and within a few years make a custom tool to overcome each of them.
-Rising insurance rates, confusing mortgage contracts, one-sided employment agreements, and the rest of our everday problems can be defeated.
+The middle-class could easily make a long-list of our problems, and within a few years, create a custom tool to overcome each of them.
+Rising insurance rates, confusing mortgage contracts, and the rest of our everyday problems can be defeated.

 But, to get to this new world, Main Street needs a new philosophy.

 You're already reading it.
 Techvolution's big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
-There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before our debts explode, or bureaucracies implode, our bullshit jobs aren't worth working anymore, and Left and Right stop yelling and start fighting.
+There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology.
+Soon our debts will explode, or bureaucracies will implode, our bullshit jobs won't be worth working anymore, and Left and Right will stop yelling and start fighting.

 To save ourselves from all this grief, and enter the amazing Internet Age, all we have to do is change what we think is politics.